-Major international conservation organizations such as the International Union for the Conservation of Nature, or IUCN, are working actively to promote better human-elephant relations to reduce risk of future conflict as well.
+Major international conservation organizations such as the International Union for the Conservation of Nature, or IUCN, are working actively to promote better human-elephant relations to reduce the risk of future conflict.

 Amboseli Trust for Elephants

 Amboseli Trust for Elephants started and is still running the world’s longest study of African elephants to protect and conserve the species in Kenya.
-This has ensured the survival of the elephants and the eco-system in Amboseli National Park for more than three decades.
+It has ensured the survival of the elephants and the ecosystem in Amboseli National Park for more than three decades.

 Call from the Wild

-Call from the Wild is an organisation started by Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including elephants.
+Call from the Wild is an organization started by the Frankfurt Zoological Society, which supports a variety of national parks throughout Africa to protect different endangered species, including elephants.

 David Sheldrick Wildlife Trust

-David Sheldrick Wildlife Trust work to protect African elephants and black rhinos in Kenya through a nursery and hand-rearing, anti-poaching projects, de-snaring and education programmes.
+The David Sheldrick Wildlife Trust works to protect African elephants and black rhinos in Kenya through nursery and hand-rearing, anti-poaching projects, de-snaring, and education programs.

 David Shepherd Wildlife Foundation

-David Shepherd Wildlife Foundation sells artwork to fund breeding programmes, anti-poaching projects, field work and education programmes to protect elephants in South Africa and Namibia.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect elephants in South Africa and Namibia.

 International Elephant Foundation

-International Elephant Foundation is an American organisation founded by a corporation of individuals and institutions to protect elephants in Africa and Asia.
+International Elephant Foundation is an American organization founded by a corporation of individuals and institutions to protect elephants in Africa and Asia.
 They partner with local communities, governments, and other organizations to protect elephants and their habitats.
 The foundation also supports research on elephants, including their behavior, ecology, and genetics.